-- Build an emergency supply kit; (see insert or visit www.ready.gov/build-a-kit.).
-If evacuating, prepare a Hurricane Evacuation Supply Kit. - Know the disaster plan of your child's school or daycare and know the expectation of your employer for before and after a hurricane. - Locate your water meter and electrical shutoff. - Purchase materials to protect windows.
-If you have shutters, be sure you know how to install or operate and have all tools/equipment necessary to do so. - Subscribe to free wireless emergency alerts. - ☐ Add emergency contact information in your cell phone.
-Obtain cell phone car charger. - Stock and store medications, and as necessary, obtain extra prescriptions. - ☐ Test generator (do not operate during storm). - Properly prune trees to make them more wind resistant.
+- Build an emergency supply kit; (see insert or visit www.ready.gov/build-a-kit).
+If evacuating, prepare a Hurricane Evacuation Supply Kit. - Know the disaster plan of your child's school or daycare and know the expectation of your employer before and after a hurricane. - ☐ Locate your water meter and electrical shutoff. - Purchase materials to protect windows.
+If you have shutters, be sure you know how to install/operate and have all tools/equipment necessary to do so.
+Lubracate moving parts and test shutters annually. - Subscribe to free wireless emergency alerts. - Add emergency contact information in your cell phone.
+Obtain cell phone car charger. - ☐ Stock and store medications, and obtain extra prescriptions if necessary. - ☐ Test generator (do not operate during storm). - Properly prune trees to make them more wind resistant.